crackleware/git-auto-sync/README.md

 ### Todo

 - better handling of failures

-- when using inotify-tools for automatic detection of changes support full directory hierarchy synchronization instead of top directory only
+- when using inotify-tools for automatic detection of changes, support full directory hierarchy synchronization instead of top directory only